iNilio/Public-Drive/README.md

 without explicit written permission from the copyright holder.

 Files are provided for:
-- Viewing on the iVirtualAssist website
+- Viewing on our designated website and blog.
-- Direct linking as published by iVirtualAssist only
+- Direct linking as published to our designated website and blog.

 ---